CaroAMN/rescue_orphan_code_results/README.md

 2. Analyzing the generated results using the notebooks provided in this repository.

-The raw benchmark outputs required for the analyses can be downloaded from Zenodo: `<RESULTS_DOI>`.
+The raw benchmark and scaling outputs associated with this study are currently being prepared for deposition in a public repository.
+The location and persistent identifier will be added upon completion.

 ---